top of page

 • Check your answers by clicking on the side arrows next to each description.

-Match the St. Patrick's Day Symbols with Their Descriptions
+St. Patrick's Day Symbols & Their Descriptions

 Description 1: